rdbh/wireguard-scripts/README.md

 Download the generated `<client_name>.tar.gz` file and extract it.
 Follow the instructions in `SETUP.txt` in the resulting folder.

-### This set of scripts was heavily influcenced by:
+### This set of scripts was heavily influenced by:

 https://www.ckn.io/blog/2017/11/14/wireguard-vpn-typical-setup/